The winter world is full of simple beauties. A thick blanket

 down

-onto the lake, to take his perch on the ice
+onto the lake, to take his perch on

 to hear the younger bird’s report.